 One step your team can take is to research and know the market.
 How much will the right candidate need to be paid for the skills they bring?
 Are there only a limited number of candidates with the necessary skills?
 Finding out the supply and demand of candidates will help your church or organization better shape their expectations.

 4. Reflect your organization’s culture.

 Here at Vanderbloemen, we create detailed and comprehensive job descriptions for our clients.
-We don't just include the job description, but include details about the church, the community, their mission, their vision, and the major ministries at the church.
+We don't just include the job description, but include details about the organization, the community, their mission, their vision, and the major ministries at the church.
 Thinking about and addressing these topics will help potential candidates to better understand the culture and environment they would be working in.
-Discuss what the work environment is like, and describe the team and what you do together for fun.
-Most importantly, be honest and transparent about what the person is coming into.
+Discuss what the work environment is like and describe the team and what you do together for fun.

 5. Make your requirements tangible.